pivotal/docs-tap/getting-started/consume-services.hbs.md

     * Service operators set the life cycle of service instances.
     * The life cycle of service bindings is implicitly tied to the life cycle of workloads.

-2. ProvisionedService is the contract allowing credentials and connectivity information to flow from the service instance, to the class claim, to the resource claim, to the service binding, and ultimately to the application workload.
+2. ProvisionedService is the contract allowing credentials and connectivity information to flow from the service instance to the class claim, to the resource claim, to the service binding, and ultimately to the application workload.
 For more information, see [ProvisionedService](https://github.com/servicebinding/spec#provisioned-service) on GitHub.

 ## <a id="stk-prereqs"></a> Prerequisites